When can babies have peanut butter? Although it’s a very common and dangerous allergen, there’s a compelling reason to introduce peanuts to your baby.

 If your baby is at risk for developing a peanut allergy, be sure to check in with your pediatrician before introducing an allergenic food.

 Who is at risk?

-Babies with family histories of allergies, babies with other allergies, and babies with eczema are at risk for developing food allergies.
+Babies with eczema are most at risk for developing food allergies.
 Specifically, up to 40 percent of babies with moderate to severe eczema will develop food allergies. (source) If this sounds like your child, they may benefit from an allergy test prior to early introduction.

 Why Is It Important to Give Baby Peanut Butter?